 Attitudes: An individual’s attitude is molded by the way he/she was raised and their cultural background.
 Each prospective customer will have a different attitude which can be a variable for psychographic segmentation.

 Groups are created by dividing customers on the basis of thoughts and attitudes.
 Attitude is an intangible parameter which provides insights into the basic nature of a customer.
 Each customer exhibits different attitudes – a person belonging to a high-income group will prefer dining at premium restaurants and drive a Mercedes Benz and a middle-class individual will be bothered more about saving a few extra bucks and not on luxury.
 A marketer has to keep these points in mind while deciding the target market for an upcoming product feature or a new product.

 - A common example of psychographic segmentation is a luxury mobile-manufacturing brand that specializes in customization.

 - These mobiles are not available for people from every class.
 A certain standard of living and family income is essential to be able to purchase an expensive mobile which is customized for each the customer.

 - By using psychographic market segmentation, the marketing team of this mobile-manufacturing brand can divide the target market according to their social status first and then on the basis of lifestyles, attitudes, or personality.

-- They can also evaluate the same variables for their competitor’s target market as well for better selection of a market for their branding activities.
+- They can also evaluate the same variables for their competitor’s target market as well for the better selection of a market for their branding activities.

 - Understand customer concerns by analyzing their personalities, lifestyles, or social status.